Technology

 Automation is software or hardware that can perform human tasks automatically, error-free, and 5-10 times faster.

-Mechanical arms on a car production line can operate with greater efficiency and accuracy, and automation software can compile data from multiple databases and send it to clients at lightning speeds.
+Mechanical arms on a car production line can operate more efficiently and accurately, and automation software can compile data from multiple databases and send it to clients at lightning speeds.

-An important design aspect behind automation is that the actions it performs must be programmed beforehand, i.e. rules must be put in place to be followed.
-If something occurs outside those parameters, the actions automation software can take remains limited, such as notifying a supervisor or updating its log of activities.
+An important design aspect behind automation is that its actions must be programmed beforehand, i.e., rules must be established to be followed.
+If something occurs outside those parameters, the actions automation software can take remain limited, such as notifying a supervisor or updating its log of activities.

 Bank Fraud Detection